When Cultures Meet: Multicultural Text-to-Image Generation: Introduction

 \section{Introduction}

-Societies worldwide are increasingly diverse, with people of various cultural backgrounds co-existing - an outcome amplified by global travel and migration~\cite{migration}.
-This multicultural tapestry offers both opportunities and challenges, particularly in Artificial Intelligence (AI), where robust representation of diverse groups is essential for equity and inclusivity~\cite{hershcovich-etal-2022-challenges, naous2023having, mihalcea2024ai} However, most existing datasets—especially those used for text-to-image generation—primarily focus on narrow demographics, predominantly western adult males, and frequently portray single-culture scenarios (e.g., \textit{a Chinese temple}, \textit{an Indian market})~\cite{liu2024cultural, kannen2024beyond}.
-Such limited scope fails to encompass common multicultural interactions (e.g., \textit{a Chinese girl visiting the Golden Gate Bridge}).
-This limited representation affects the applicability of text-to-image generation models as they fail to accurately reflect the varied cultural and demographic landscapes of the real world~\cite{hershcovich-etal-2022-challenges, bhatia-etal-2024-local}.
+Societies worldwide are increasingly diverse, shaped by global travel and migration~\cite{migration}.
+This multicultural reality poses important challenges for Artificial Intelligence (AI), where robust representation of diverse populations is essential for equity and inclusivity~\cite{hershcovich-etal-2022-challenges, naous2023having, mihalcea2024ai}.
+However, most datasets used for text-to-image generation focus on narrow demographics—predominantly Western, adult, and male—and largely depict single-culture scenarios (e.g., \textit{a Chinese temple}, \textit{an Indian market})~\cite{liu2024cultural, kannen2024beyond}.
+Such representations fail to capture common multicultural interactions, for example \textit{a Chinese girl visiting the Golden Gate Bridge}, limiting the applicability of text-to-image models in real-world, culturally diverse settings~\cite{hershcovich-etal-2022-challenges, bhatia-etal-2024-local}.

+Despite recent efforts to evaluate cultural awareness in vision--language models, existing benchmarks and analyses primarily consider one culture per image.
+To date, there has been no systematic study of \emph{multicultural text-to-image generation}, where elements from different cultural origins—such as a person and a landmark—co-exist within the same visual scene.
+We introduce this setting as a new task and study how current text-to-image models handle cultural composition, demographic variation, and cross-cultural grounding.

+Specifically, we examine two key dimensions: (1) the demographic attributes of the depicted person, and (2) the multicultural interaction between the person and the landmark (e.g., the Golden Gate Bridge).
+We consider four demographic aspects—age, gender, nationality, and language—together with cross-cultural landmarks (\Cref{fig:main_idea}).
+By systematically exploring these factors and their intersections, we aim to better understand the strengths and limitations of state-of-the-art text-to-image models in multicultural settings.